1980–81 in English football: First Division

-A fiercely-contested First Division title race went right to the wire between Aston Villa and Ipswich Town, as challenges from the likes of Arsenal, West Bromwich Albion and Liverpool fell away during the season's closing stages.
+A fiercely contested First Division title race went right to the wire between Aston Villa and Ipswich Town, as challenges from the likes of Arsenal, West Bromwich Albion and Liverpool fell away during the season's closing stages.
 The title was finally won by Villa for the first time since 1910, while Ipswich did manage to win the UEFA Cup.
-Liverpool slipped into fifth place but compensated for this downfall by lifting the European Cup for the third time and their first-ever League Cup.
-Manchester United failed to make the top five and this shortcoming cost Dave Sexton his manager's job.
+Liverpool slipped into fifth place but did win the European Cup for the third time and their first-ever League Cup.

-Manchester United endured a disappointing season, finishing eighth.
-Their manager Dave Sexton had come under increased pressure over the disappointment of record signing Garry Birtles, who failed to find the net for United after his late autumn signing from Nottingham Forest in a million-plus transfer.
-At the end of the campaign Sexton was replaced by Ron Atkinson, who had just finished fourth in the league and reached the UEFA Cup quarter finals with an impressive West Bromwich Albion side.
-United's cross-city neighbours had also changed their manager, when dismissing Malcolm Allison in October to replace him with Norwich's John Bond, who pulled them up from the foot of the table to finish 12th in the league and reach the FA Cup final, where they took Tottenham to a replay before losing 3-2.
+Manchester United could only finish eighth, which cost Dave Sexton his manager's job.
+Sexton had come under increased pressure over the disappointment of record signing Garry Birtles, who failed to find the net for United after his late autumn signing from Nottingham Forest in a million-plus transfer.
+At the end of the campaign Sexton was replaced by Ron Atkinson, who had just finished fourth in the league and reached the UEFA Cup quarter finals with West Bromwich Albion.
+United's cross-city neighbours had also changed their manager, when dismissing Malcolm Allison in October to replace him with Norwich's John Bond, who pulled them up from the foot of the table to finish 12th in the league and reach the FA Cup final, where they took Tottenham to a replay before losing 3–2.

-Crystal Palace endured a dreadful season with just six wins.
+Crystal Palace won only six matches and were relegated.
 They were joined in the Second Division by Norwich City and Leicester City.
 The Eagles' stay in the top flight had lasted just two years, while The Canaries' relegation brought to an end their six years in the limelight.
 The Foxes, however, were relegated after just a single season in the First Division.